 A bar in London called Jack’s Bar uses a simple WordPress theme that has all the important and necessary information about…

-And for the visualizers out there, the website even has an automatic slideshow of images that showcases the ambiance at the restaurant.
-Without the user having to click anything.
+And for the visualizers out there, their landing page even has an automatic slideshow of images that showcases the ambiance at the restaurant.

-The experience is so simple that we had to award them the best restaurant websites award for simplicity and single page navigation.
+The experience is so simple that we had to award them the best restaurant websites award for simplicity and single-page navigation.

-Best Restaurant Websites Award for…Kid Friendly Design
+Best Restaurant Websites Award for…Kid-Friendly Design